Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 }
 ```

-If you have custom code in the mehod `DataCreation` complete these steps:
+If you have custom code in the method `DataCreation` complete these steps:
 1. Create a new Class named `InstantiationProcessor.cs` in `App/logic/DataProcessing` and implement the interface `Altinn.App.Core.Features.IInstantiationProcessor`.
 The class can be named or placed where you like, this is only a suggestion.
 The file should look something like this now:
     ```csharp
     using System.Collections.Generic;